menu

 Fort Leonard Wood East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Fort Leonard Wood East neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Vacant apartments or homes are a major fact of life in Fort Leonard Wood East.
-The current real estate vacancy rate here is 44.3%.
-This is higher than the rate of vacancies in 98.2% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 51.1%.
+This is higher than the rate of vacancies in 98.9% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (30.5%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 Notable & Unique Neighborhood Characteristics